 In the 2020 election cycle, electors in Arizona, South Dakota, Montana and New Jersey approved the legalization of cannabis for adult use.
 The voters in Mississippi approved the legalization of marijuana for its medical uses, while in 2021, the legislatures of New York, New Mexico and Virginia legalized marijuana.

 This wave of the massive expansion of the cannabis industry will require REITs to acquire and manage specialized properties for leased to adult-use cannabis production or processing.
 As commercial banks remain on the sidelines, cannabis REITs will continue to operate as the chief financing source for such companies and institutions.
 Hence, profits and high yields are unlikely to go any time soon for cannabis REIT investors.

 The future of Cannabis REITs

 Rest assured, the Cannabis REIT market holds tremendous potential for ‘high’ growth and offers multiple lucrative opportunities for investors.
 As more states legalize cannabis or marijuana and the federal regulations are modified, more new players will enter the market.
-As a result, cannabis REITs will not only be the most profitable source for loans for the businesses, they will also enable REIT investors to leverage the evolving trends of the industry to secure great returns and diversify their portfolio.
+As a result, cannabis REITs will not only be the most profitable source for loans for businesses, but they will also enable REIT investors to leverage the evolving trends of the industry to secure great returns and diversify their portfolios.